Minimum Wage in India (2026): Guide for Employers

 Understand India’s minimum wage system, state-wise rates, real salary benchmarks, employer costs, and how to stay compliant when hiring across different states

-1. India does not have a national minimum wage; rates are set by states and vary by skill, industry, and location
+India has no single national minimum wage.
+Rates are set by individual states and vary by skill category, industry, and geographic zone.

 Minimum wage in India is one of the first things employers look up, and one of the easiest things to get wrong.